kumahq/kuma-website/docs/docs/1.0.6/documentation/deployments.md

 This is a more advanced deployment mode for Kuma that allow us to support service meshes that are running on many zones, including hybrid deployments on both Kubernetes and VMs.

 * **Control plane**: There is one `global` control plane, and many `remote` control planes.
 A global control plane only accepts connections from remote control planes.
-* **Data plane proxies**: The data plane proxies connect to the closest `remote` control plane in the same zone.
-Additionally, we need to start an `ingress` data plane proxy on every zone to have cross-zone communication between data plane proxies in different zones.
+* **Data planes**: The data planes connect to the closest `remote` control plane in the same zone.
+Additionally, we need to start an `ingress` data plane on every zone to have cross-zone communication between data planes in different zones.
 * **Service Connectivity**: Automatically resolved via the built-in DNS resolver that ships with Kuma.
 When a service wants to consume another service, it will resolve the DNS address of the desired service with Kuma, and Kuma will respond with a Virtual IP address, that corresponds to that service in the Kuma service domain.

 :::tip